pret/pokered/README.md

 - New Pokedex entries for most Pokemon are available, sourced from the original 1996 Pokedex book by Creatures Inc., restoring a ton of old Kanto lore.
 Thanks to [Dr. Lava and Nob Ogasawara](http://lavacutcontent.com/1996-creatures-pokedex-translation-1/) for their incredible work translating and writing about it!
 - Pikachu and Eevee are now starters, featuring fully functional Rival lineups.
 If you pick Pikachu, he picks Eevee, and if you pick Eevee, he picks Pikachu!
 Their growth rates have been changed to Medium Slow to give them the early-game power spike the other starters have.
 - Item Descriptions are available!
+- DVs and Stat Exp can be viewed on the status screen by holding start or select when opening the menu, respectively.
+Feature ported to modern Pokered from Shin Pokered.
 - Press A beside surfable water, strength boulders, or cut trees to use the HMs without needing to go into the Party menu.
 - Running Shoes activate by holding B. Also works with the bike and Surf.
 - Fast text has no frame delay between text scrolling, doubling the scroll speed.
 It's also been made the default option, so you don't need to go into the Options menu for it.